zinuzian/imagelab2018/doc/Report.md

 ## Goals

-Our project is about recognizing the bone fracture using pytorch.
+Our program is about
+* Recognizing the bone fracture using pytorch.
+* Understand basic knowledges of Machine Learning and Neural Network.
+* Make ability to read papers about Deep-Learning in now days.
+* Find my future plan in Image processing

 ### 1. Get used to pytorch
 we first design **autoencoder** of our own.
 We must produce meaningful results within 2 weeks.